newrelic/rusty-hog/scripts/README.md

 1) It scans all JIRA tickets modified in the last 24 hours for secrets using gottingen_hog.
 2) Within those JIRA tickets it looks for GDrive links and scans those docs for secrets using anakmali_hog.
 It then collects the results and outputs them to New Relic Insights.
-You can use the same installation method as above, substituting jira_secret_scanner for secret_scanner in each step.
+You can use the same installation method as above, substituting jira_secret_monitor for secret_monitor in each step.

 ## gh_org_scanner.py